 There are several email distribution lists for announcements of general interest to BML and CMSI.
 Please complete this form so we can add you to the appropriate BML and CMSI mail lists.
 You will receive confirmation of your subscription request within 5 days.
 We may also ask you to contribute information for your entry in the web directory (below).

-We do not offer hosting of personal web pages, however if you would like to have a "Person" page with your contact information, a short bio and link to your personal website, please tell us who you are - new graduate students and post docs please complete this form.
+If you would like to have a "Person" page in the CMSI web directory with your contact information, a short bio and link to your personal website, please use this form to tell us who you are.
+Other than the few required fields, please fill in only the information that you'd like to be visible on the site.

 Data Access and the Bodega Ocean Observing Node (BOON)

 The Bodega Ocean Observing Node ("BOON") website provides access to real time and historical environmental data sets.
-Many commonly requested data sets are available at the BOON website Data Downloads page.
+Most commonly requested data sets are available at the BOON website Data Downloads page.

 If you need additional assistance with BOON data acquisition, or if you have questions about the observations, please contact the BOON Data Group.